Lemon Herb Couscous Salad

 For the best, most flavorful couscous salad, add your vinaigrette to the couscous while it is still warm.
 Since the couscous is warm, it soaks up all the flavor from the dressing.
 We use the same trick when making pasta salad and even potato salad.

 This salad dressing is one of our favorite recipes.
-We use it for other salads all the time.
-To make our light lemony vinaigrette, you will need the following ingredients:
+We use it for other salads, too (see our Easy Chickpea Salad).
+To make our light lemon vinaigrette, you will need the following ingredients:

 • Dijon mustard